KristopherManalo/cse15l-lab-reports/LabReport3.md

 ## Command to explore: `grep`

 ### `grep -r`
+Command line option was discovered by running `man grep` in bash.
 ```diff
 $ grep -r "mario" *
 written_2/travel_guides/berlitz1/WhatToHongKong.txt:        marionette shows are also on offer, often for free at public parks and